edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 The following diagram shows the Data Model for core data.
 Device services send Event objects containing a collection or Readings to core data when a device captures a sensor reading.

 ![image](EdgeX_CoreDataModel.png)

+!!! edgey "EdgeX 2.0"
+    Note that ValueDescriptor has been removed from this model as Value Descriptors have been removed in EdgeX 2 (see note above for more details).

 ## Data Dictionary